 Configuring the decay animation

 The equalizer bar includes a decay animation where peaks of values slowly fade over time.
 This is created by gradually subtracting a set value from the current value of each bar, using a recurring timer.
+If you're interested in other types of animations in Qt, see the tutorial on animated widgets and QPropertyAnimation.

 The frequency of the decay timer (in milliseconds) can be configured using .setDecayFrequencyMs.
 The default value is 100ms.